Southwest Fort Worth AARP

 Thirty Years Enlightening & Improving the Lives of Fort Worth Seniors In 1986, Col. George K. Miller, Assistant State Director of AARP, approached Rev. Richard G. Penna, Senior Minister at Genesis United Methodist Church, to make the church’s facilities available to “organize the senior population into an active, participating component of the community.”
 Pastor Penna and the church’s Older Adult Coordinator Jack Latham wrote a letter inviting “seniors” to form such a group.
 Genesis’ administrative board agreed to provide space for the informational meeting and all subsequent meetings.
 National AARP granted the Chapter’s charter the following year.

 Founders built the Chapter on a desire to promote fellowship, foster equality of opportunity for older Americans, encourage continued growth and development, build self-respect, self-confidence and usefulness; advance Seniors’ participation in contemporary life, and stimulate a dynamic public interest in the aging population with recognition of the potential of this group.
 Advocacy and engagement in meaningful community service activities were also primary goals.
-Twenty seven years later, theses goals still guide the activities for Southwest Fort Worth AARP Chapter 4116 as it provides educational, advocacy, service, and fellowship opportunities to people age 50 and over in the Southwest Fort Worth area.
+Thirty years later, these goals still guide the activities for Southwest Fort Worth AARP Chapter 4116 as it provides educational, advocacy, service, and fellowship opportunities to people age 50 and over in the Southwest Fort Worth area.

 Outstanding leaders have directed the organization’s activities to make it an increasingly dominant force in the area’s senior community.
 However, it has been and continues to be, the collaboration of dedicated members who have furthered this position.